Confidence – Respect – Determination – Ambition – Creativity – Enthusiasm

 - Leave us with a broad, rich and deep knowledge of our curriculum being able to retain knowledge and make strong connections in their learning

 - Are ready and well-prepared for the next stage of their education.

 - Leave our school at the end of Key Stage 2 as excited, aspirational young citizens, keen to make a positive contribution to their future modern world

-The documents below show you what is being learnt across the school.
+The document below shows you what is being learnt across the school.
 If you require any further information please speak to your child’s class teacher.

 The teaching of phonics across the school is delivered using the Read Write Inc programme.
 Parents can find out more about the programme by asking teachers in school or using the link above.